Cantwell: Boeing may not like strings attached to U.S. help for aviation in coronavirus crisis

 And even assuming the House and Senate pass the bill quickly and the President signs it immediately, then the Treasury Department must work out the details of how exactly the money is disbursed.

-For grants, the Treasury Secretary Steven Mnuchin will have to issue procedures within 5 days and make the initial payments 10 days after enactment.
+For grants, Treasury Secretary Steven Mnuchin will have to issue procedures within five days and make the initial payments 10 days after enactment.
 For loans, Mnuchin has to issue the procedures for loan applications and minimum requirements within 10 days.

 “This will take some time,” Johndroe said.